EB Visas

 Do you have a desire to live permanently in the U.S. based on your employment skills, abilities, training, experience, or field of expertise?

-If your answer is “Yes,” then this is important information for you to obtain an EB visa!
+If your answer is “Yes,” then this is important information for you to obtain an EB visas!
 The employment-based permanent resident visa category is most commonly used by people who permanently settle in the U.S. By filing through various employment classifications, through a U.S. employer, or self-sponsorship, a foreign national may be able to obtain their permanent residency in the U.S.

 The Immigration and Nationality Act provides a yearly minimum of 140,000 employment-based immigrant visas (EB visas) divided into the five preference categories in the chart below.
 This chapter will discuss the three major employment-based permanent resident preference categories (i.e., EB-1, EB-2, and EB-3 visas).